ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/api-reference/extending-filtering.md

         IValueNode value,
         object parsedValue)
     {
         // We get the instance of the context.
-This is the expression path to the propert
+This is the expression path to the property
         // e.g. ~> y.Street
         Expression property = context.GetInstance();